markxplorer969/client1/worklog.md

-# Worklog

 ---
 Task ID: 1
 Agent: Z.ai Code
-Task: Clone and analyze the GitHub repository https://github.com/markxplorer969/client1.git
+Task: Clone repository https://github.com/markxplorer969/client1.git to examine the project

 Work Log:
-- Cloned repository from https://github.com/markxplorer969/client1.git to /tmp/client1
+- Cloned the repository successfully to /tmp/client1
-- Analyzed the project structure and dependencies
+- Examined the project structure and package.json
-- Confirmed Firebase/firestore/auth configuration is in place
-- Reviewed package.json and project configuration
+- Found that the repository already has Next.js 16.1.0, React 19.2.3, Firebase, and firebase-admin configured
+- No Prisma dependency found in the cloned repository

 Stage Summary:
-- Successfully cloned and analyzed the repository
+- Successfully cloned the GitHub repository
+- Repository is a digital products store called "Yilzi Digitalz"
-- Firebase configuration found with client and admin SDK setup
+- Uses Firebase for authentication and Firestore database
-- Next.js 15.5.0, React 19.0.0, Firebase 12.7.0, Firebase Admin 13.6.0
+- Already updated to Next.js 16.1.0 and React 19.2.3
-- Tripay payment integration included
-- Digital products store application structure
+- No Prisma present in the cloned repository

 ---
 Task ID: 2